AXSORO/ansiblelab/README.md

 when all comes back okay, you're all set! ssh into the other machines as you please, build some playbooks, change things around, the world is yours.

+# manual removal
+run the [reset_environment.sh](./reset_environment.sh) file, or, run these commands:
+` docker-compose kill ` - stop entire lab environment
+` docker-compose rm -f ` - remove all containers related to project ` docker volume rm ansiblelab_ansible_vol ` - remove volume created by compose ` docker rmi ansible_host ansible_master ansible_base ` - remove all images made by compose

-# Thanks to LMtx for the original idea - and base for this project
+## Thanks to LMtx for the original idea - and base for this project
 Original Repo: [https://github.com/LMtx/ansible-lab-docker](https://github.com/LMtx/ansible-lab-docker)